Lawn Mower Blade Sharpening – Easy Do It Yourself Guide

 Balancing the Mower Blade

-Regardless of which grinder method you use, balance the blade after you sharpen it.
+Regardless of which grinder method you use, balance the blade periodically to ensure it stays even.

 Other Methods Used to Sharpen Lawnmower Blades

-We don’t really recommend the use of a file when sharpening your lawnmower blades.
+We don’t typically recommend the use of a file when sharpening your lawnmower blades.
 The process is slow and manual, and the results won’t get you a nicer lawn or a longer blade life.
 Instead, pick one of the grinder methods above and get to work.
+If, however, you enjoy using a hand file—by all means, go for it.

 If you happen to sharpen mower blades regularly—enough to warrant a faster process—several commercial models do exist to save you time.
 A newly-created tool from Noracore called the Easy Mower Blade Sharpener (EMBSX) has particular promise.
 In fact, this tool won a 2019 Pro Tool Innovation Award.

-This pneumatic tool drives a die grinder with both a mirror and a camera interface that lets you sharpen the blades on zero-turn mowers without removing them!
+This pneumatic tool drives a die grinder with both a mirror and a camera interface that lets you sharpen the blades on zero-turn mowers without removing them.
+It takes some finesse and skill to use, so it’s not for everyone.
+You also need to watch that you don’t sharpen one side more than another or you risk unbalancing the blades.

 Some More Considerations